mozilla-services/screenshots/README.md

 Clone the [repository](https://github.com/mozilla-services/pageshot/).

-Inside the local clone, run `npm install` and `npm install -g gulp jpm`
+Inside the local clone, run `npm install` and `npm install -g jpm`

-Inside the clone, run `gulp`. `gulp` will run the server and display the output in this terminal.
-It will also create the addon and run a copy of Firefox with the addon installed.
-To see the output from this Firefox process, run `tail -f addon.log` in another terminal window.
+There are two scripts to run the server locally and develop the addon:

+- `./bin/run-server` will run the server on localhost:10080 and automatically restart if there are changes
+- `./bin/run-addon` will build the addon, start Firefox with the addon installed (you must have Nightly or Developer Edition)

 By default, PageShot will connect to a postgres database on localhost:5432.
-To change which database and user it connects to, pass the DB_USER, DB_PASS, and DB_HOST environment variables when running gulp.
+To change which database and user it connects to set/export the environmental variables: DB_USER, DB_PASS, and DB_HOST

+The server will automatically setup the tables in your database, and keep them up to date over time (using [pg-patcher](https://github.com/chilts/pg-patcher/)).

+We apologize but we have no story for development on Windows.

+#### Addon auto-reloading

+To make the auto-reloading of the addon work, after you first start Firefox using `run-addon` you must manually install the [autoinstaller](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) addon into your development profile.
+This will allow the script to push updates into the browser without browser restarts.

 ### Participation